Deer Management Assistance Program - DMAP

 Landowner Applications:2023 DMAP - GENERAL APPLICATION INFORMATION AND INSTRUCTIONS

 *NOTE FOR ONLINE APPLICANTS: Returning users can simply log back into

 https://pgcdata.pa.gov/DeerControlProgram and renew your application(s) from March to the end of June.
 Deadline is July 1.
 If you have not used the online renewal process, but provided an email address in last year's application, you should have received an email with instructions on how to renew online for the 2023 season in March.
 Please contact your region office if you have questions.

 Where can I find information on landowners participating in DMAP?

 Contact information for public lands and some private lands enrolled in DMAP will be posted in the

 Participating Landowners Section of the Game Commission's website.
 For more information on Department of Conservation and Natural Resources (DCNR), bureaus of Forestry and State Parks, participation in the DMAP program visit the

 Contact information for private landowners enrolled in DMAP will be posted on the Game Commission website only with permission of the landowner.

 It depends on whether the landowner is handing out coupons, or if coupons for the specific property are available to any hunter.
 If the landowner is handing out coupons to individual hunters, then the hunter must contact the landowner directly.
 If the landowner is not handing out coupons (ex.
-DCNR State Forests), the hunter will need to know the DMAP unit number, but will not need a coupon to get a permit.
+DCNR State Forests, other public lands or large landholdings), the hunter will need to know the DMAP unit number, but will not need a coupon to get a permit.